 Ohio State’s wide receiver room is a bonafide pro factory.

-For our Path to the Pros feature on McLaurin, STACK spoke with Coach Brian Hartline.
-Hartline is a former NFL receiver who now serves as the Buckeyes’ receivers coach.
-He offered a number of insights during our conversation that help reveal how and why Ohio State’s receivers are just "different” from the competition.
+Prior to the season, STACK spoke with Brian Hartline, the former NFL receiver who now serves as the Buckeyes’ receivers coach, to find out what makes Ohio State’s receivers “different” from the competition.

 It sounds simple, but a ton goes into squeezing as much separation as possible out of those moments.
-In a recent tweet, Hartline detailed how a receiver’s eyes can be a crucial tool for creating space:
+In a tweet from January, Hartline detailed how a receiver’s eyes can be a crucial tool for creating space:

 Photo Credit: Adam Lacy/Getty Images